 The great British summer is synonymous with long days spent in the garden and al fresco meals incorporating the freshest seasonal vegetables.
-Located in the leafy village of Evershot, Summer Lodge Country House Hotel, Restaurant and Spa grows its own herbs and vegetables throughout the year.
+Located in the leafy village of Evershot, Summer Lodge Country House Hotel and Restaurant grows its own herbs and vegetables throughout the year.
 With summer at full pitch, we catch up with the hotel’s Head Gardener, Michael Francis, to discuss what seeds to sow right now and which vegetables to look out for on the menu.

 What are the best vegetables to enjoy in the UK this summer?